 - Pour in the stock and cover with a lid.
 Bring to a light boil, then lower the heat and cook with the lid slightly on the side (to let the steam escape) for a further 20 minutes, or until veggies are tender and cooked through.

 - In the meantime, heat a large skillet and toast the hazelnuts for about 3-5 mins, until lightly browned, then cut into halves and set aside until ready to serve.

-- Divide the soup into bowls, then chop the reserved leeks and potatoes, and top each soup with chopped leeks, 3-4 potato cubes, chopped hazelnuts and extra rosemary & thyme leaves.
-Season with white pepper and serve immediately.
+- Chop the reserved crispy leeks and cut the potatoes into tiny cubes.Divide the soup into bowls, and top each soup with chopped leeks, 3-4 potato cubes, chopped hazelnuts and extra rosemary and thyme leaves.
+Season with extra white pepper if desired, and serve immediately.